atiyil/BookGenre/README.md

 * Add links to the any app related documentation here

 ## TO-DO List
+* Handle proper handling of file read exception
-- Add path finder for data files under folder /data
+* Add path finder for data files under folder /data
-- Add alphabetic sort for books
+* Add alphabetic sort for books
-+ Add more comments
+* Add more comments
-- Add tests to improve code quality and maintainability
+* Add tests to improve code quality and maintainability
-- Define a module to include all classes under detectBookGenre
+* Define a module to include all classes under detectBookGenre